 Now that autumn is upon us, all of the apple and pumpkin recipes are out so you will want to either make your own pumpkin pie spice or buy it if you don’t already have it.

-For this squash recipe, I use a delightful pumpkin pie spice butter sauce and it has pumpkin pie spice in it.
-If you do not have any yet, it is actually quite simple to make your own.
+This squash recipe includes a delightful pumpkin pie spice butter sauce and it has pumpkin pie spice in it.
+If you do not have any pumpkin pie spice, it is actually quite simple to make your own.

-I have a great recipe for homemade pumpkin pie spice that you could give a try.
+I have a great recipe for homemade pumpkin pie spice.
 You can store the remaining spice mix for another recipe.

 How to Make Microwave Acorn Squash

-- Use a sharp knife to cut the squash in half and use a spoon to scoop out the seeds out of the insides of the quash, Be sure to remove stringy bits from the squash.
-Discard seeds.
+- Use a heavy, sharp knife to cut the squash in half.
+Use a spoon to scoop out and discard the seeds and the stringy bits from the insides of the squash.

 - Place the squash cut side down in a microwave-safe dish.
-Add water to the dish and then cook acorn in the microwave for 15 to 20 minutes, until fork-tender.
+Add 1/2 cup of water to the dish and then cook the squash for 15 to 20 minutes.
+The squash will be done when you can easily pierce it with a fork.

 - You may want to add a sprinkle of salt and pepper to the flesh of the squash just before serving.